godotengine/godot-docs/classes/class_viewport.rst

 Description
 -----------

-A Viewport creates a different view into the screen, or a sub-view inside another viewport.
-Children 2D Nodes will display on it, and children Camera3D 3D nodes will render on it too.
+A **Viewport** creates a different view into the screen, or a sub-view inside another viewport.
+Child 2D nodes will display on it, and child Camera3D 3D nodes will render on it too.

 Optionally, a viewport can have its own 2D or 3D world, so it doesn't share what it draws with other viewports.